TM90/awesome-hwd-tools/README.md

 # awesome-hwd-tools
 A curated list of awesome open source hardware design tools with a focus on chip design.

-For electronic hardware tools without a focus chip design see:
+For electronic hardware tools without a focus on chip design see:

 https://github.com/kitspace/awesome-electronics